warmachine028/Better-Calculator/README.md

 - The Pandemic was very booring and monotonic so I thought of making something which is necessary and fulfils the following criterias :-

-  i) Useful
+  1. Useful

-  ii) Easy to use
+  2. Easy to use

-  iii) Minimalistic UX design
+  3. Minimalistic UX design

-  iv) Uses some GUI framework
+  4. Uses some GUI framework

 - The calculators already available online had the following shortcommings according to my study on calculator applications :-

-  i) Complex to use
+  1. Complex to use

-  ii) Had a very basic design
+  2. Had a very basic design

-  iii) Had no themes
+  3. Had no themes

-  iv) Had no special features like AOT\*, Hover
+  4. Had no special features like AOT\*, Hover

-  v) Had no have Scientific mode
+  5. Had no have Scientific mode

-  vi) Was not so user friendly
+  6. Was not so user friendly

 - Also those days I could'nt find an appropriate calculator application online which suited my choice and designs.